P-OPSTeam/axelar-tools/README.md

 5. "Build your validator" - Build and register a validator (prereq are options 1 and 2)

+6. "Enable chainmaintainers"

+7. "Upgrade validator"

-6. "Monitor the node via cli" - monitoring for your node and validator
+8. "Monitor the node via cli" - monitoring for your node and validator